This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Always be aware of where you use your heavy gardening machines when utilizing a drip irrigation system.

-7. Installation Of Drip Irrigation Is Time Consuming
+7. Installation Of Drip Irrigation Is Time-Consuming

 The installation process of drip irrigation requires more time to complete.
 The legal requirements can be complex, meaning there will be a possible delay in beginning the installation process.
-In other instances, the process of installation may face challenges that require court approval.
+In other instances, the installation process may face challenges that require court approval.
 These situations occur primarily in disputed lands or public properties.

 8. Damaged Parts Due To Environmental Effects